Structure Inducing Pre-Training: References

-\xhdr{PT Dataset.} We use a dataset of $\sim$1.5M protein sequences from the Stanford Tree-of-life dataset~\citep{zitnik_evolution_2019}.
+\begin{description} \item[PT Dataset] We use a dataset of $\sim$1.5M protein sequences from the Stanford Tree-of-life dataset~\cite{zitnik_evolution_2019} (\url{https://snap.stanford.edu/tree-of-life/data.html}).
+The associated Github repository for this resource lists an MIT license.

-\xhdr{PT Graph.} Two proteins are linked in $G_\PT$ if and only if they are documented in the scientific literature to interact, according to the tree-of-life dataset.
+\item[PT Graph] Two proteins are linked in $G_\PT$ if and only if they are documented in the scientific literature to interact, according to the tree-of-life interaction dataset.
 This is an external knowledge graph.

-\xhdr{FT Dataset/Tasks.} We use the TAPE FT benchmark tasks~\citep{rao_evaluating_2019}, including Remote homology (RH), a per-sequence classification task to predict protein fold category (metric: accuracy); Secondary structure (SS), a per-token classification task to predict amino acid structural properties (metric: accuracy); Stability (ST) \& Fluorescence (FL), per-sequence, regression tasks to predict a protein's stability and fluorescence, respectively (metric: Spearman's $\rho$); and Contact prediction (CP), an intra-sequence classification task to predict which pairs of amino acids are in contact in the protein's 3D conformation (metric: Precision at $L/5$).
+\item[FT Dataset/Tasks] We use the TAPE FT benchmark tasks~\cite{rao_evaluating_2019}, including Remote homology (RH), a per-sequence classification task to predict protein fold category (metric: accuracy); Secondary structure (SS), a per-token classification task to predict amino acid structural properties (metric: accuracy); Stability (ST) \& Fluorescence (FL), per-sequence, regression tasks to predict a protein's stability and fluorescence, respectively (metric: Spearman's $\rho$); and Contact prediction (CP), an intra-sequence classification task to predict which pairs of amino acids are in contact in the protein's 3D conformation (metric: Precision at $L/5$).

-\xhdr{Baselines.} We compare against the published TAPE model~\citep{rao_evaluating_2019}, which uses a LM task alone, as our per-token comparison point and the PLUS~\citep{PLUS_min_pre-training_2020} model, which optimizes for LM and supervised classification jointly, for our per-sample comparison point.
+\item[Baselines] We compare against the published TAPE model~\cite{rao_evaluating_2019}, which uses an LM task alone as our per-token comparison point, and the PLUS~\cite{PLUS_min_pre-training_2020} model, which optimizes for LM and supervised classification jointly, for our per-sample comparison point. \end{description}